AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/resources-and-scopes.md

 The intended recipient of an **Access Token** is represented by the `aud` claim; in case the value for the `aud` claim does not match the resource [APP ID URI](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-app-registration), the token should be considered invalid.
 Likewise, the permissions that an **Access Token** grants is represented by the `scp` claim.
 See [Access Token claims](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#payload-claims) for more information.

+## Default Scopes

+By default MSAL.js will add the `openid`, `profile` and `offline_access` scopes to every request.
+These scopes are required in order to receive a refresh token and the id token claims used to populate the account object with the user's information.

 ## Working with Multiple Resources

 When you have to access multiple resources, initiate a separate token request for each: